-Increase the number of residents and jobs at Nodes and along enhanced transit corridors in a land development pattern that prioritizes multimodal transportation options.
+Increase the number of residents and jobs at Nodes, Priority Neighborhoods, and along enhanced transit corridors in a land development pattern that prioritizes multi-modal transportation options.

 - a.
-Rezone the city in accordance with the Future Land Use Plan (see Goal 1). - Develop housing at all income levels in and near Nodes and along major corridors (see strategies Goal 14). - c.
-Support the retention, creation, and attraction of businesses in and near Nodes and major corridors (see strategies in Goal 11). - d.
-Encourage collaboration across PDR, the Department of Economic Development (DED), the Department of Housing and Community Development (HCD), the Department of Public
+Rezone the city in accordance with the Future Land Use Plan (see Goal 1). - Develop housing at all income levels in and near Nodes, Priority Neighborhoods, and along major corridors (see strategies Goal 14). - Support the retention, creation, and attraction of businesses in and near Nodes, Priority Neighborhoods, and major corridors (see strategies in Goal 11). - d.
+Encourage collaboration across PDR, the Department of Economic Development (DED),

-Works (DPW), and GRTC to focus infrastructure improvements and rezoning at Priority Growth Nodes to position them for future transit stops (make them pre-transit-oriented development [TOD] ready).
+- the Department of Housing and Community Development (HCD), the Department of Public Works (DPW), and GRTC to focus infrastructure improvements and rezoning at Priority Growth Nodes and Priority Neighborhoods to position them for future transit stops (make them pretransit-oriented development [TOD] ready). - e.

-- e.
 Update the Richmond Connects Plan, in collaboration with PDR, DED, HCD, DPW, GRTC, the Virginia Department of Transportation, PlanRVA, the Richmond Regional Transportation Planning Organization, and the general public, to include a specific project list to develop more multi-modal transportation options in a safe network tied to the Future Land Use Plan. - f.
 Develop a network of Great Streets with urban design and multi-modal access that creates beautiful and welcoming corridors throughout the city (see Goal 4).